Self-assessment: Am I Creditworthy?

 A credit card application can either be approved or rejected— a decision made if banks hold you creditworthy.
-There's no sure-fire way to get a credit card approval on your application but we've listed a few question you can ask yourself to know if you're ready for the thrills of a card or the heartbreaks associated with it.
+There's no sure-fire way to get a credit card approval on your application but we've listed a few questions you can ask yourself to know if you're ready for the thrills of a card or the heartbreaks associated with it.

 Am I creditworthy based on my profile?

-The form you sign during credit card application holds your profile, which can present your credit worthiness or whether or not you are good enough to be granted a card or be slapped with credit card rejection.
+The form you sign during credit card application holds your profile, which can present your creditworthiness or whether or not you are good enough to be granted a card or be slapped with credit card rejection.
 For example, you will need to fill in information about your employment record and how long you stayed in each company.
 Details like these will let the bank know if you can pay your credit dues on the particular card you specified in the application.

 Or if you end up in debt for credit card misuse.